-According to the Screening Report, generated by the EAP (Sharples Environmental Services) on 21 August 2023, the site has been mapped as Medium sensitive in the plant species theme.
+According to the Screening Report, generated by the EAP (Sharples Environmental Services) on 31 January 2024, the site has been mapped as Low sensitive in the plant species theme.
 With regards to the terrestrial biodiversity theme, it has been mapped as Very High sensitive.
-The Very High sensitivity is ascribed to the possible presence of a threatened ecosystem and an ecological support area (ESA).
-As a result, MB Botanical Surveys was contracted to undertake a botanical survey of the site.
+The Very High sensitivity is ascribed to the possible presence of threatened ecosystems, a critical biodiversity area (CBA) and an ecological support area

+(ESA).
+As a result, MB Botanical Surveys was contracted as an independent specialist to undertake a botanical survey of the site.

-Figure 1-2: Proposed layout options.
+Figure 1-2: Proposed layout.